google/go-flow-levee/guides/quickstart.md

 ```

 This code is an instance of [CWE-522](https://cwe.mitre.org/data/definitions/522.html), "Insufficiently Protected Credentials".
-Indeed, the `Password` field on the `Authentication` struct contains credentials, which should not be allowed to reach logs.
+The `Password` field on the `Authentication` struct contains credentials, which should not be allowed to reach logs.

-This example may seem a bit silly, but the analyzer has actually caught many similar cases in the wild.
+This example may seem contrived, but the analyzer has actually caught many similar cases in the wild.

 ## Configuration

 Let's see how we can configure the analyzer to automatically detect this incorrect handling of credentials.

 In order to do its job, the analyzer needs 2 pieces of information:
 1. Which types hold sensitive data?
+(Sources)
 2. Which functions should not be called with sensitive data?
+(Sinks)

 Given this information, the analyzer will perform taint propagation to determine whether sensitive values can reach calls to functions that they shouldn't reach.